 QQI approval of provider QA procedures places engagement on a new legal footing and forms the basis of all consequent interactions between providers and QQI.
 This will be captured in a Lifecycle of Provider Engagements with QQI.

-The concept of a Lifecycle of Provider Engagements has been developed by QQI and is equally applicable to all providers.
-It identifies, organises and communicates the range of engagements between QQI and a given provider.
-There is a diverse range of providers that have relationships with QQI.
-There are also many kinds of interactions between QQI and providers based on the functions set out in the 2012 Act.
-Each type of provider will have a particular set of obligations and entitlements based on their particular status and services sought from QQI.
-The obligations and entitlements of providers are also closely linked to the concepts of scope and capacity, which are included in QQI QA Guidelines.
-In establishing the Lifecycle, providers will engage with QQI on the basis of a common understanding between the provider and QQI about the scope of their provision and an assurance that their capacity is commensurate with this.
-Any substantive changes to either scope or capacity will require a reappraisal of the agreed Lifecycle.
+The concept of a Lifecycle of Engagements is also being introduced by QQI to identify, organise and communicate the range of engagements between QQI and individual providers, based on the functions set out in the 2012 Act.
+Voluntary providers will have a particular set of obligations and entitlements based on their particular status and services sought from QQI.
+The Lifecycle of Provider Engagements is intended to highlight the provider's wider responsibilities as a member of the national and international education and training community.